Kliment of Tarnovo: Education

-He was born in Shumen, where a village now bears his given name in a craftsman family.
+He was born in Shumen (where a village now bears his given name) into a craftsman family.
 Originally, he was taught in his native town by Sava Dobroplodni and Sava Filaretov, but afterwards attended the Odessa Seminary.
 He was influenced by the revolutionary Georgi Sava Rakovski and joined Rakovski's First Bulgarian Legion in Belgrade in 1861, where he distinguished himself in the fight against the Turkish garrison.
 Drumev kept close ties with Vasil Levski, Stefan Karadzha and some other Bulgarian revolutionaries.

-After the Legion disbanded in 1862, Kliment emigrated in Russia, where he continued his education at the Kiev seminary.
+After the Legion disbanded in 1862, Kliment emigrated to Russia, where he continued his education at the Kiev seminary.
 In 1869 he settled in Brăila.
-In 1873 he was ordained priest, and in the ensuing year he was ordained a bishop under the name Clement Branitski.
+In 1873 he was ordained a priest, and in the ensuing year he was ordained a bishop under the name Kliment Branitski.
 He later became deputy of the metropolitan bishop in Tulcha.

 After the Liberation of Bulgaria in 1878, Drumev worked as rector of the Peter-Paul seminary near Lyaskovets.
 In 1884 he was chosen to be metropolitan bishop of Turnovo.